TahirZia-1/Image-Noise-Analysis-and-Filtering-Toolkit/README.md

 2. **Kernel Size Tradeoff**: Larger kernels remove more noise but also blur image details
 3. **Adaptive Approaches**: Adaptive filters generally provide the best balance between noise reduction and detail preservation
 4. **Quantitative Analysis**: PSNR metrics align with visual quality assessments

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-- OpenCV community for the image processing tools
-- NumPy and SciPy for the scientific computing libraries
-- Matplotlib for the visualization capabilities